Haminoea ovoidea (Quoy & Gaimard, 1832)

-Haminoea ovoidea can sometimes be found in large numbers in the Marshalls on shallow lagoon reefs in Lyngbya encrusted Halimeda patches and on sandy slopes at depths of 6-30m.
-This is certainly the species figured on Sea Slugs of Hawaii and in Gosliner et al (2008) as Haminoea sp. #2.
-As shown in the photos shown on the Hawaii site, many will attach their bubble-like egg masses to the Halimeda plants all at once.
+Diniatys dubius can sometimes be found in large numbers in the Marshalls on shallow lagoon reefs in Lyngbya encrusted Halimeda patches and on sandy slopes at depths of 6-30m.
+This is also figured in Sea Slugs of Hawaii.
+As shown in the photos on the Hawaii site, many will attach their bubble-like egg masses to the Halimeda plants all at once.

 Usually quite common, on 24 April 2011 they seemed even more abundant in some lagoon algae patches, many producing egg bubbles like the one below.